muziejus/javascripting-english-major/1-environment.md

 1. Create a GitHub account.

 1. Create a repository on GitHub for your project.
+Don’t forget to name it something you won’t be ashamed to show me.

-1. Install Atom on your computer.
+1. Install Atom on your computer with some useful packages.

 1. Link Atom to your GitHub account.